 Juvenile Crimes Questions

 Being charged with a crime is scary for adults and even scarier for children.
 There are special rules and procedures that must be followed when a child is charged with a crime.
-An attorney’s involvement is crucial to ensuring that a child’s rights and best interest are protected when brought into the juvenile justice system.
+An attorney’s involvement is crucial to ensuring that a child’s rights and best interest is protected when brought into the juvenile justice system.

 Below are answers to some of the most commonly asked questions regarding the juvenile justice system and juvenile crimes in Texas.
 For specific questions or urgent matters, please contact us now.